fo76utils/fo76utils/README.md

 # fo76utils

-Simple command line utilities for extracting data from Fallout 4 and 76 files.
+Simple command line utilities for extracting data from Elder Scrolls and Fallout game files, from Oblivion to Fallout 76.

-* baunpack - list the contents of, or extract from .BA2 archives.
-Also includes limited support for .BSA files.
+* baunpack - list the contents of, or extract from .BA2 or .BSA archives.
+* bcdecode - convert BC1 to BC5 block compressed DDS textures to headerless RGBA image data.
-* btddump - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, or ground cover.
+* btddump - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, ground cover, or terrain color.
-* esmdump - list records from Skyrim, Fallout 4, and Fallout 76 .ESM files.
+* esmdump - list records from .ESM files in text or TSV format.
 * esmview - interactive version of esmdump.
-* findwater - create a (currently not accurate) height map of water bodies in Fallout 76.
+* findwater - create a height map of water bodies, optionally using .NIF meshes for Skyrim and newer games.
 * fo4land - extract landscape data from Oblivion, Fallout 3, Skyrim, and Fallout 4.
 * landtxt - create an RGB land texture from the output of btddump or fo4land formats 2 and 4, and a set of DDS files.
 * markers - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.